Ob1iviou5/Ob1iviou5/README.md

-- 👋 Hi, I’m @Ob1iviou5
+- 👋 Hi, I’m @Ob1iviou5,
-- 👀 I’m interested in Solana and Etherium
+- 👀 I’m interested in Token Creation and Blockchains,
-- 🌱 I’m currently learning to create tokens and code a blockchain
+- 🌱 I’m currently learning to create and code a blockchain,
-- 💞️ I’m looking to collaborate on building a new blockchain and coin
+- 💞️ I’m looking to collaborate on building a new blockchain and coin,
 - 📫 How to reach me: You can get me @ zain.ali.abbas@gmail.com

 - I'm Currently Working on: